woocommerce/woocommerce/tools/package-release/README.md

 ![image](https://user-images.githubusercontent.com/1922453/179434424-f08af974-5597-4c6f-955b-43faf062c7a7.png)

 2. Select the branch you'd like to release from.
 Typically, this would be `trunk`.
-You can also choose wich packages to prepare for release by supplying them as comma separated values in the input box.
+You can also choose which packages to prepare for release by supplying them as comma separated values in the input box.
 To loop through all packages, simply leave the `-a` flag.
 Packages that don't have any changes will be skipped and left as is.

 ![image](https://user-images.githubusercontent.com/1922453/179434508-8f44fcca-0f01-47f2-8b9e-f5ef5ff3a577.png)